UCL/pyCascadia/CONTRIBUTING.md

 ## Uploading to PyPi

-Uploading the latest version of cascadia to PyPi is currently done manually via the following steps.
+Uploading the latest version of `pyCascadia` to PyPi is currently done manually via the following steps.
 This must be done by an employee of UCL's research software development group.

 1. Create the package: